The smooth classification of 4-dimensional complete intersections: Introduction

 \begin{theorem} If $X_4(\dd)$ is spin, then $X_4(\dd)$ is strongly $\Theta$-flexible.
 In particular, the Sullivan Conjecture holds for $X_4(\dd)$. \end{theorem}

 \begin{remark} For the $5$-dimensional Sullivan Conjecture, the group of homotopy $10$-spheres $\Theta_{10} \cong \Z/2 \times \Z/3$ will play a central role.
-We believe that ``transfer'' arguments similar to those we use in the $4$-dimensional spin case will control the $\Z/3$ factor of $\Theta_{10}$.
-The $\Z/2$-factor of $\Theta_{10}$ is detected by the $\alpha$-invariant and Baraglia \cite{Ba} has recently computed the $\alpha$-invariant of spin complete intersections.
-We anticipate that these ideas will lead to a proof of the $5$-dimensional Sullivan Conjecture in future work \cite{C-N}. \end{remark}
+We believe that ``transfer'' arguments similar to those we use in the $4$-dimensional spin case will control the $(\Z/3)$-factor of $\Theta_{10}$.
+The $(\Z/2)$-factor of $\Theta_{10}$ is detected by the $\alpha$-invariant and Baraglia \cite{Ba} has recently computed the $\alpha$-invariant of spin complete intersections, verifying its values are consistent with the Sullivan Conjecture.
+We anticipate that these ideas will lead to a proof of the $5$-dimensional Sullivan Conjecture in future work. \end{remark}